 People are not innately born into the world feeling critical of themselves, yet low self-esteem is a very common experience.
 Some of the strongest causes of low self-esteem include:

-Low self-esteem is not just feeling bad about oneself.
-People with low self-esteem can exhibit a range of symptoms and behaviors, such as:
+Low self-esteem is not just feeling bad about oneself–people with low self-esteem can exhibit a range of symptoms and behaviors.
+Therapy for self-esteem can help if you find that several of the following are true for you:

 Low self-esteem is not an innate quality–just as it can be conditioned into us by culture and hurtful life experiences, so too can it be conditioned out and replaced by healthy self-esteem.